justjoshtings/Personal-Website/README.md

 - Gunicorn
 - Supervisord
 ```
-DigitalOcean provides good server set up [guides](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04).
+DigitalOcean provides good server set up [guides](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04) on setting up a server serving Django apps.
 They also have good guides on setting up [LAMP](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04) and [MEAN.js](https://www.digitalocean.com/community/tutorials/how-to-install-a-mean-js-stack-on-an-ubuntu-14-04-server) stacks.
 These guides were great starting points to understand the basics before I dived more in depth into different set ups and configurations.

 ## Acknowledgments